-ACTIONS DESCRIPTION EXPECTED RESULTS PARTNERS TIME FRAME field of Roma civil registration address cross-cutting problems: - Roma missing IDs with a special focus on legal and administrative obstacles, - Political rights: Access to elections.
-EU Commission.
-October - November 2014.
+ACTIONS DESCRIPTION EXPECTED RESULTS PARTNERS TIME FRAME Supplementary indicators that can be monitored through the same database; Indicators and database customised for further developments.
+3. Organise activities in the field of Roma civil registration Organise meetings of the relevant authorities responsible for Roma inclusion in order to address crosscutting problems: Roma missing IDs with a special focus on legal and administrative obstacles, Political rights: Access to elections.
+Improved procedures for registration of Roma and issuing of the ID's.
+RCC SEE participants; EU Commission.
+Organisation of the first meeting- Octob November 2014.
 4. Improve regional legal framework for judicial and prosecutorial cooperation in criminal matters Continue work and organisation of meetings of regional expert teams on judicial cooperation in criminal matters.
 Organise regional meetings of the SEE ministries of justice.
 Organise regional meetings of presidents of supreme courts and chief public prosecutors.
 Support results of the structure resulting from EU Project Fight against Organised Crime and Corruption: Strengthening the Prosecutors Network in Southeast Europe.
 Balance discrepancy in cooperation between police, prosecutors and judiciary; Progressive and dynamic transition from mutual legal assistance to mutual recognition while taking a full account of the growing freedom of movement of people, goods and services in the SEE.
 Improved judiciary and prosecutorial and law enforcement cooperation in fighting organised crime and dangerous forms of criminality; Provide permanence of the results of the Fight against Organised Crime and Corruption: Strengthening the Prosecutors Network in Southeast Europe.
-Regional Organisations; RCC SEE participants; UNODC; SELEC; SEEPAG; PCC-SEE; GIZ; CILC.
-Finalise negotiations on Judicial Cooperation in Criminal Matters with the RCC administrative support in 2015.
-Organise ministerial meeting for adoption of the negotiated legal tool end of 2015 - begging of 2016.
-Organise regional meetings of the Presidents of Supreme Courts and Chief Public Prosecutors, proceeding 2014 - 2016 with the RCC administrative support.
-5. Support initiatives aimed at enhancing regional cooperation in migration Support MARRI, IOM and ICMPD in organising operational meetings and cooperation activities on legal and illegal migration within the ongoing regional programmes.
-Promote future activities initiated by the EU or countries of the SEE region to address specific Improved and extended regional cooperation on migration management resulting in more regionally coordinated and efficient management of migration issues; Exchange information, share best practices at the regional level and propose coordinated actions.
-MARRI; PCC-SEE Secretariat; RCC SEE participants; IOM; ICMPD; Initiate in 2013.
-First meetings in 2014.
-Proceeding 2014 - 2016 with the RCC administrative
+Regional organisations; RCC SEE participants; UNODC; SELEC; SEEPAG; PCC-SEE; GIZ; CILC.
+Finalise negotiations Judicial Cooperation Criminal Matters wit the RCC administration support in 2015.
+Organise ministerial meeting for adoption of the negotiated legal tool end of 201-beginning of 2016.
+Organise regional meetings of the Presidents of Supren Courts and Chief Put Prosecutors, proceed 2014 - 2016 with the RCC administrative support.